-Torres Del Paine and Fitz Roy Trekking Combo
+Trek Torres Del Paine and Fitz Roy in Patagonia

-Tick Torres Del Paine, Fitz Roy and Perito Moreno glacier off your list in this ultimate Patagonia trekking fortnight.
+Tick Torres Del Paine, Fitz Roy and the Perito Moreno glacier off your bucket list in the ultimate Patagonia trekking fortnight

 El Calafate Airport